mkr237/KaiexTrader/README.md

 # Kaiex Trader

-KaiexTrader (name TBC) is a algorithmic trading platform for decentralised crypto exchanges. **It is a WIP and at present, unusable**, but the intention is to provide initial support for DYDX and a simple framework for the creation and execution of algorithmic trading strategies.
-Beyond that, it is envisaged that further exchanges could be added as well order book aggregation and smart order routing.
+KaiexTrader (name TBC) is a algorithmic trading platform for decentralised crypto exchanges. **It is an experimental WIP and as such highly unusable at present**, but the intention is to provide initial support for DYDX and a simple framework for the creation and execution of algorithmic trading strategies.
+Beyond that, it is envisaged that further exchanges could be added in future.

 ## Table of Contents